lazyfuhrer/speedy-brand-task/README.md

 ## Deployed Link

-The Speedy Brand Task application is deployed and can be accessed at: [Deployed Link](https://joyful-otter-034a74.netlify.app)
+The application is deployed and can be accessed at: [Deployed Link](https://joyful-otter-034a74.netlify.app)

 ## Tech Stacks Used